wasn-eu/CubeCell_Getting_Started/README.md

 - MPU9250
 - SHT2x

-OneWire Sensors are supported on the OW connector (internal GPIO1).
+OneWire Sensors will be supported on the OW connector (internal GPIO1).
+Right now the CubeCell hangs sometimes with activated OneWire.

 ## Use CubeCell Configurator for configuration